WHAT IS A KIDNEY STONE?

-Kidney stones do not all look the same.
-The color depends on what substances make up the stone.
-Most are yellow or brown, but they can be tan, gold, or black.
+Kidney stones are as unique as snowflakes.
+Their color depends on what substance makes up the stone.
+Most are yellow, brown, tan, gold, or black.
 Stones can be round, jagged, or even have branches.
-They vary in size from specks to pebbles, to stones as big as golf balls.
+They vary in size from specks to stones as big as golf balls.

 FOUR MAJOR TYPES OF KIDNEY STONES

 There are different types of kidney stones.
 Some are made of only one substance and some are made up of a mixture of substances.

 - Calcium stones: The most common type of kidney stone contains calcium.
 Most stones (70 to 80%) contain mainly Calcium Oxalate crystals.

 - Struvite stones: A struvite stone forms from an infection in the urinary system.
 These stones contain the mineral magnesium and the waste product ammonia.

 - Urid acid stones: A uric acid stone may form when there is too much acid in the urine.
 If the acid level in the urine is high, the uric acid normally found in the urine may not dissolve and uric acid stones may form.